astreum/whitepaper/README.md

 The Astreuos Blockchain empowers web3 builders to:-
 - create next generation applications and experiences that interface with Astreuos Node APIs for transactions, storage & compute.
-- create powerful on-chain applications such as tokens, exchanges and DAOs.
+- create powerful on-chain applications such as tokens, exchanges, oracles and DAOs.
 - host web applications, static sites and media content on Nebula Storage.
-- create compute intensive applications using Reactor Private & Public Computations.
+- create compute intensive applications using Reactor Private & Public Computation.

 ### Future